jizhang-cmu/360_camera/src/receive_theta/readme.md

   sudo /sbin/ldconfig -v
 ```

 In a terminal, go to the 'receive_theta/dependency/gstthetauvc/thetauvc' folder and install 'gstthetauvc'.
-After installation, use 'gst-inspect-1.0 thetauvcsrc' to check if the gstreamer plugin is valid.
+After installation, use `gst-inspect-1.0 thetauvcsrc` to check if the gstreamer plugin is valid.
 ```
   make && sudo make install
 ```